baldemoto/atproto-wiki-docs/home.md

 title: Welcome to the ATProto Wiki!
 description:
 published: true
-date: 2024-09-27T03:04:59.013Z
+date: 2024-09-27T03:09:46.514Z
 tags:
 editor: markdown
 dateCreated: 2024-09-26T03:26:31.164Z
 ---

 > This wiki is a work-in-progress.
 Information may be sparce, incomplete, or inaccurate.
-We encourage you to add to this wiki through GitHub (OAuth soon) and contribute to the knowledge base!
+We encourage you to add to this wiki through [GitHub](https://github.com/baldemoto/atproto-wiki-docs/) (OAuth soon) and contribute to the knowledge base!
 {.is-warning}

 # Welcome to the ATProto Wiki!